Space-time modeling in Stan: charting the evolution of U.S. mortality rates

 This post is a tutorial on modeling spatial-temporal data using the Stan modeling language, with a focus on areal data.
 When we take the right approach, Stan can provide a great platform for spatial statistics (presumably, so would other Hamiltonian Monte Carlo samplers).
 I’ll illustrate by modeling mortality rates for U.S. states and D.C., covering the years 1999 through 2020.

-The computational methods presented here are a fairly straigtforward extension of my previous work on CAR models for geostan (mainly presented in this OSF preprint) and time trend models for public health monitoring.
-I first began using these space-time models in my dissertation proposal and now, after a few years, I am getting around to sharing and using them.
-Feedback is welcome.
+The computational methods presented here are a fairly straightforward extension of my previous work on CAR models for geostan (mainly presented in this OSF preprint) and time trend models for public health monitoring.

 Disease mapping, minus the jargon

 We’ll be modeling state mortality rates for the years 1999–2020, for women ages 35—44 only.
-The goal for this kind of modeling project, which is often referred to as ‘disease mapping’, is to make inferences about systematic disease risk for population segments.
-We want sound answers to questions like: are mid-life mortality rates rising in Wisconsin?
+The goal for this kind of ‘disease mapping’ project is to make inferences about systematic disease risk for population segments, via questions like: are mid-life mortality rates rising in Wisconsin?
 How fast are they rising?
 Is mortality higher in Ohio than Pennsylvania?

 When the question pertains to massive groups of people, then raw data from a good vital statistics system can give us a suitable answer in the form of crude incidence rates.
-(Answering a statistical question is not the same, obviously, as developing an understanding of the matter.)
-Whenever our research questions concern small or ‘smallish’ groups of people, the patterns and trends of interest become obscured by chance causes (or causes of morbidity that are not persistent over time), or we may ‘see’ patterns where there are none.
-We usually proceed with the supposition that the data is without much error, but we distinguish conceptually between actual morbidity or mortality (crude rates) and the systematic level of risk (natural and otherwise).1
+Whenever our research questions concern small or ‘smallish’ groups of people, chance exerts itself more forcefully and we may ‘see’ patterns where there are none.
+We usually proceed with the supposition that the data is without much error, but we distinguish conceptually between actual morbidity or mortality (crude rates) and the systematic level of risk.
+In other words, we assume that we know exactly what the incidence rates are but we don’t always know what to make of them.

 The state-level data that we will be using here was chosen in part to keep the case study simple, rather than to illustrate all the problems of small numbers.
 Many of our rates are based on quite large numbers.